ulthuan/lume_publish/README.md

   * GITHUB_TOKEN
 * Plugin itself:
   * PUBLISH (boolean): Prevent to do the publish on the development environment
+  * On the _data/site.yml you need to put the base url of the site (ex: url: "https://example.com")

 This plugin are only tested in the actual version over .md kind of page